Kayli/logspub/religions.md

     - voice timbre
     - atypical body postures, moves
     - atypical mimics

-  - shared fantasy
-    - almighty/supernatural being
+  - language
   - divine texts
   - education
     - institution
     - methodology
+      - imposed artificial barriers on knowledge aquisition

   - sound making
     - music styles

-  - token exchange
+  - trade
     - barter
     - fiat money (does not have intrinsic value and does not have use value)
+    - securities, certificates of ownership
     - crypto
     - non-fungible tokens